Best Fish For Aquaponics

 If you already have a freshwater aquarium with preferably soft water, you can use your regular aquarium and pet fish for aquaponics!
 Just build a small aquaponics system on top of your fish tank, and you’re done.

-However, don’t expect the best result.
-Smaller fish don’t create that many nutrients unless you overfeed or “overstock” your tank.
+However, don’t expect the best result from a small aquarium.
+Smaller fish don’t create that many nutrients unless you overfeed and/or “overstock” your tank.
 You will also need those nitrates (among other things) to grow plants, so changing 50% of the water weekly won’t help your plants, i.e. less work for you.

 Leave a Comment